Adjuntas, Puerto Rico: Agriculture

-Since its foundation in the 19th century, the production of coffee, sugarcane, small fruits, and cattle have formed the foundation of the economy of Adjuntas.
+Since its foundation in the 19th century, the production of coffee, sugarcane, bananas, small fruits, and cattle have formed the foundation of the economy of Adjuntas.
 During the middle of the 20th century, however, the production of sugar declined with the arrival of manufacturing industries.
+Being home to the 1943-established Cooperativa de Cosecheros de Cidra, Adjuntas is the main producer of citron (cidra) in Puerto Rico, and thanks to its milder weather, it also produces "cold-climate" fruit such as apples and peaches that are much harder to grow elsewhere in the island.
 Adjuntas is still the main producer of coffee on the island.
-Other products produced in Adjuntas are tropical crops such as bananas, citron and peaches.

 After the economic hardships caused by Hurricane Maria in 2017, some economic gains were being made by a number of women working in agriculture in Adjuntas.

 Industry

 During the middle of the 20th century, some manufacturing industries established themselves in town as part of Operation Bootstrap.
 However, as of 2012, most of them have already closed.
 One of the last manufacturing companies in town, a military uniforms company, closed in March 2012.

 Tourism

 Although tourism hasn't been an integral part of the economy of Adjuntas, according to historic records, it has been present since the 19th century.
-Historian Lidio Cruz Monclóva noted that around 1871, some doctors requested patients to travel to Adjuntas to stay in a hotel called "La Adjunteña".
+Historian Lidio Cruz Monclova noted that around 1871, some doctors requested patients to travel to Adjuntas to stay in a hotel called "La Adjunteña".
 The hotel was the property of C.L.
 Ginestre, and served both tourists and the sick.
 Cruz noted that doctors believed the colder temperatures of the town were beneficial to health.